tolitius/zlink/README.md

 This is an exploratary attempt to have a fast communication between languages.
 There are many bridges and ways to do that but most of them have a limitation of coupling different langauge environments together, whether it's communcating over C bindings or running one VM inside another.

-`zlink` takes a different approach: langauges need to live and run in their own environements while communication should be done over pipes / channels / sockets, etc.
+`zlink` takes a different approach: languages need to live and run in their own environements while communication should be done over pipes / channels / sockets, etc.

 There are more to do: